The Clear Edge

 Warning threshold:

-Green: 80%+ of deliveries rated 8+ by you (maintaining standards)
+• Green: 80%+ of deliveries rated 8+ by you, which means you are maintaining standards.

-Your internal assessment is usually more accurate and earlier than client feedback.
-Trust it.
+Your internal assessment is usually more accurate and earlier than client feedback, so this metric should be trusted as an early diagnostic, not dismissed.

 Here’s what actually breaks at $25K if you ignore the warnings.